Jim Smith, PCC, NBC-HWC, NCOC®

 My clients hail from high-performing middle market and Fortune 500 companies in the service, healthcare, and manufacturing sectors, as well as non-profit, government, and educational organizations.

 I earned an MBA in organizational behavior from the Weatherhead School at Case Western Reserve University and a BSBA in management and finance.
 I am honored to have achieved the highest designation in Ontological Coaching (NCOC®) through The Newfield Network, where I currently serve as a Trainer and Mentor Coach.
 I was a member of the first-ever global certification for Authentic Happiness Coach with Martin Seligman, the father of Positive Psychology.
-I earned my PCC (Professional Certified Coach) designation through the International Coach Federation (ICF), in addition to multiple certifications as a Senior HR Professional.
+I earned my PCC (Professional Certified Coach) designation through the International Coaching Federation (ICF), in addition to multiple certifications as a Senior HR Professional.
 In 2020 I passed the board exams to become a National Board Certified Health and Wellness Coach (NBC-HWC), bringing a new level of wellness support to my clients.

 I am a founder and past president of the Cleveland Chapter of the ICF, a past (and the only two-term) president of the Cleveland Society for Human Resource Management, currently on the exec teams for both the HR Leadership Group of Northeast Ohio (HRLG) and the Association for Coach Training Organizations (ACTO) , and have served on various professional and non-profit boards.
 I served for 20 years as an adjunct instructor for various universities, most notably for 12 years for Baldwin Wallace University’s MBA program in Human Resources.